ojkey/master/vaadinWidgets/webcamjs/README.md

 ###Freezing / Previewing The Image

 Want to provide your users with the ability to "freeze" (i.e. preview) the image before actually saving a snapshot?
-Just call Webcam.freeze() to freeze the current camera image.
+Just call WebCamJS.freeze() to freeze the current camera image.
 Then call Webcam.snap() to save the frozen image, or call Webcam.unfreeze() to cancel and resume the live camera feed.

 The idea here is to provide a photo-booth-like experience, where the user can take a snapshot, then choose to keep or discard it, before actually calling Webcam.snap() to save the image.